deviandinisastro/Breast-Cancer-Classification-ML/README.md

 2. Pandas and NumPy for data manipulation.
 3. Matplotlib and Seaborn for data visualization.
 4. Scikit-learn for machine learning algorithms and evaluation.
+5. GridSearchCV for hyperparameter tuning
+6. StandardScaler for feature scaling

 ## Project Workflow
 ### Step 1: Data Preprocessing